 Despite what people think, Twitter continues to maintain its status as a popular social media platform.

-Here is a collection of the most up-to-date Twitter stats for 2019.
+Here is a detailed collection of the most up-to-date Twitter statistics for 2019.

 Twitter has been said to have reached its used by date, to be dying even – but there’s still life in this old bird.